fmillion-mnsu/cs470-s25/G_ASSIGN1.md

     Your report should contain:

-    * A description of your protocol including the independent and dependent variables and the possible confounding variables in your setting,
+    * A description of your protocol including the **independent** and **dependent** variables and the possible **confounding** variables in your setting

-    * An explanation of the results obtained from linear regression using Fitts’ Law.
+    * An explanation of the results obtained from linear regression using Fitts’ Law

     * Answer the following questions:

         * What difference does it make if tasks are performed in different directions?

         * What differences did you observe between participants with respect to error rates, time completions and distance travelled per task?

     * A discussion of any problems you encountered during the experiment and potential limitations to the experiment.

 2. The code used for your experiment.

+3. Your data result file(s).

+4. The Excel spreadsheet, with your data that you used to compute your results.